 Educational Sessions C

 Opportunity Zones: A new federal tax incentive program enacted in 2017 offers investors attractive benefits for deploying capital in certain designated census tracts.
 This expert panel will discuss this unique new program, its technical rules, and how it is being used to attract housing investment.

 - Panelists: Michael Ross, CPA, President, Baker Tilly Capital, LLC; Molly Bryson, Esquire, Ballard Spahr, LP; Richard Barnhart, CEO, Pennrose

-Health and Housing – Partnering and Preparing for a Healthier Future (in Affordable Rental Housing): Get to hear more insights from the morning's keynote speaker, Dr. David Erickson, in an educational session during which he will be joined by Pennsylvania leaders with expertise in the area of health and housing.
+Health and Housing – Partnering and Preparing for a Healthier Future (in Affordable Rental Housing): Hear more insights from the morning's keynote speaker, Dr. David Erickson, in an educational session during which he will be joined by Pennsylvania leaders with expertise in the areas of health and housing.
 The session will touch on such topics as Medicaid and housing, and the partnerships being created between multifamily developments and hospitals.
 Hear stories from one developer that has worked to integrate health services with affordable senior housing.
 Dr. Erickson's presentation during the Forum will expand on many of the ideas in this publication.
 Take advantage of the opportunity for Q&A and interact with all of these subject experts.
 NOTE: This session will be videotaped.
 It will be available for viewing later on the Forum website.

 - Moderator: David Erickson, Ph.D., Director, Community Development, Federal Reserve Bank of San Francisco

 - Panelists: Patrick Keenan, Director of Consumer Protections and Policy, PA Health Access Network; Renée Markus Hodin, Deputy Director, Center for Consumer Engagement in Health Innovation, Community Catalyst; Shannon Mowery, Director of Supportive Services, Pennrose